rootlodge/RedMScripts/README.md

 QOL, jobs, and more in this RedM script!

 Jobs:
+More NPC's!
+Peds, animals, etc! - In Progress
 Postal Delivery - In Progress
 Stagecoach Transporting - In progress
 Hitman Contracts (Illegal) - In Progress